 Countries and regions

-- The Agreement eliminates tariffs for industrial and agricultural goods in a progressive, step-by-step approach.
-Only a limited number of agricultural products are excluded from tariff elimination.
+- The agreement eliminates duties for industrial and agricultural goods in a progressive, step-by-step approach.
+The majority of import duties were removed already in 2011.
+The remaining ones – with exception of a limited number of agricultural products by 1 July 2016.

 - The EU and South Korea are important trading partners.
-South Korea is the EU's tenth largest trade partner, and the EU is South Korea's fourth export destination (after China, Japan and the US).
+South Korea is the EU's ninth largest export destination for goods, whereas the EU is South Korea's third largest export market.

 |Year||EU imports||EU exports||Balance|